rogerbinns/apsw/doc/ext.rst

     t = apsw.ext.TypesConverterCursorFactory()
     connection.cursor_factory = t

-To convert Python types to SQLite types, you can inherit from :class:`SQLiteTypeAdapter` and define `to_sqlite_value`::
+To adapt Python types to SQLite types, you can inherit from :class:`SQLiteTypeAdapter` and define `to_sqlite_value`::

     class Point(apsw.ext.SQLiteTypeAdapter):